dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 layout:     post
 title:      Kyrptonite for humans
 date:       2019-06-01 12:00:00
-summary:    In this post, we will stop and ponder over the question, What is that makes us human, supposedly a complete being?.
+summary:    In this post, we will stop and ponder over the question, "What is that makes us human, supposedly a complete being?"
 Puzzling limitation of our mind: our excessive confidence in what we believe we know, and our apparent inability to acknowledge the full extent of our ignorance and the uncertainty of the world we live in.
-categories: human biases
+categories: biases
 published : true
 ---

 # Kryptonite for humans